frankchen07/writing/posts/2022 year in review.md

 This will be my first year in review inspired by [David Perell's 2021 year in review](https://perell.com/essay/annual-review-2021/) and his writing.
 2022 was full of themes and experiments that I'd like to reflect on and use as feedback as to how I'd like to structure 2023.

 I've organized this piece under headers to help split up my thoughts but I've done my best to summarize actionable insights at the end of each section.
+I also did a TLDR of this thread here: [[2022 year in review tweet thread]].

 ### comfort vs. exploration